 by Mark Mason

-After the roar subsided, the woman turned around to gape for a few seconds at the collapsing blue roof of the House chamber, before just standing there in a daze.
+After the roar subsided, the woman stumbled around to gape at the collapsing roof of the House chamber.
 In the distance people were running in all directions.
-Jeff, though, like the woman, was immobilized, as it sunk in that what he had wanted to warn America about had actually happened.
-After a minute or so he noticed the woman, still standing there, staring at the flames licking out from the ruins of the House chamber, and the pall of smoke above.
+Jeff was immobilized.
+What he had wanted to warn America about had actually happened.
+After a long minute of terror, he noticed the woman again, still standing there, staring at the flames licking out from the ruins of the House chamber, and the pall of smoke above.
 He walked over and touched her on the shoulder.
 She turned around, a little startled.

 “Are you Amanda Klein?”
 She began to emerge from her shocked daze.
 “The Amanda Klein I asked to meet me here?”